How to Make a Move Fun for Children

 - Create a Scrapbook – You may not have time to actually create a scrapbook right now, but you can gather supplies, and start taking pictures and collecting items to include.
 This way your child will look forward to getting the move done with, so they can start working on the scrapbook.

-- Have a Party – Your child should have a farewell party with their friends, especially if you are moving cross-country with your children.
+- Have a Party – Your child should have a farewell party with their friends, especially if you are moving cross-country.
 This will give you a chance to take pictures for the scrapbook and they can make plans to see one another again.

-- Create a Mini Vacation – If you and your children are moving a considerable distance, take one or two extra days to stop at exciting places along the way.
-Even if you are only relocating a few streets over, you can plan to set up the tent in the backyard and have a mini camping trip.
+- Create a Mini Vacation – If you are moving your family a considerable distance, take one or two extra days to stop at exciting places along the way.
+Even if you are only moving a few streets over, you can plan to set up the tent in the backyard and have a mini camping trip.
 This will be ideal if you need to still paint their room, so the paint gets the chance to dry completely.

 - Get Them Involved – Quite often, kids feel upset about a move because they are not involved.
 They have no control over anything, and this can be frustrating.
-When moving with children, let them help decide what to throw away or donate, and allow them to pack things that don’t need much special care.
+Let them help decide what to throw away or donate, and allow them to pack things that don’t need much special care.

 - Make Plans – There are probably a ton of new, exciting things to do at the new house.
-Before relocating with your children, research the area, so you can all make a list of everything you want to do when you arrive.
+Research the area, so you can all make a list of everything you want to do with your family when you arrive.
 They will not be able to wait to get there and start exploring.

-- Don’t Surprise Them – The most important piece of advice for moving with children is to not wait until the last minute to tell them about the move.
+- Don’t Surprise Them – The most important piece of moving advice you can listen to is to not wait until the last minute to tell them about the move.
 Sure, you do not want to get them upset, but it will only upset them more, if they do not have time to mentally prepare.